1998 National League Wild Card tie-breaker game: Aftermath

 Chicago's win clinched the team's 15th postseason berth in franchise history and their first since 1989.
 The Cubs' presence in the postseason led several sportswriters to reference the Curse of the Billy Goat and the difficulties the Cubs' had faced since 1945.
 The Billy Goat story suggests that Billy Sianis cursed the Cubs after he and his goat were asked to leave Game Four of the 1945 World Series.
 The playoff berth matched the Cubs with the Atlanta Braves in the NLDS, where the Cubs were swept 3 games to 0.
-The Cubs would have to wait another 18 years to win the National League pennant and World Series in 2016, their first NL pennant since 1945, and their first title since 1908.
+The Cubs would have to wait another 18 years to win the National League pennant and World Series in 2016, their first NL pennant since 1945 and their first title since 1908.

-In baseball statistics tie-breakers counted as regular season games, with all events in them added to regular season statistics.
+In baseball statistics tiebreakers count as regular season games, with all events added to regular season statistics.
 For example, the Chicago Sun-Times noted that Sammy Sosa could have added to his notable home run total in the game.
 Sosa did add to his league-leading strikeout total with one in the fourth inning.
-Beck also added to his league-leading total in games played and earned his 51st save of the season which finished second to Trevor Hoffman's 53 but is tied for the ninth highest single-season save total in MLB history.
-Several Cubs and Giants won awards for their regular season performances including Rookie of the Year honors for Kerry Wood, a Silver Slugger Award for Sosa, and a Rawlings Gold Glove Award for J. T. Snow.
-Sosa also won the National League's Most Valuable Player award, earning 30 out of 32 first place votes (with McGwire taking the remaining 2).
+Beck also added to his league-leading total in games played and earned his 51st save of the season which finished second to Trevor Hoffman's 53 but is tied for the ninth-highest single-season save total in MLB history.
+Several Cubs and Giants won awards for their regular season performances, including Rookie of the Year honors for Kerry Wood, a Silver Slugger Award for Sosa, and a Rawlings Gold Glove Award for J. T. Snow.
+Sosa also won the National League's Most Valuable Player award, earning 30 out of 32 first-place votes (with McGwire taking the remaining 2).

 Barry Bonds drew criticism after the game for his poor performance, including twice making an out with the bases loaded, with some suggesting that Bonds often played poorly in "big games".
 Bonds' 0–4 performance with an RBI and a strikeout earned him a −.186 win probability added (WPA), the lowest figure for any player in the game.
-WPA is a statistic which takes the game situation into account to quantify how a player altered his team's chances of winning.
+WPA is a statistic which considers the game situation to quantify how a player altered his team's chances of winning.
 Bonds' figure translates into decreasing the Giants' chances of success by 18.6%.
 The book Game of Shadows, which details Bonds' suggested use of performance-enhancing drugs (PED), argues that Bonds grew jealous and resentful of the attention Mark McGwire and Sammy Sosa were given during their record chase.
-As a result, according to Game of Shadows, Bonds turned to weight training under Greg Anderson who began providing him with steroids and other PEDs following the 1998 season.
+As a result, according to Game of Shadows, Bonds turned to weight training under Greg Anderson, who began providing him with steroids and other PEDs following the 1998 season.